datawire/mdk-docs/main/source/webframeworks.rst

 2. The MDK will parse the ``X-MDK-CONTEXT`` HTTP header, and either join the resulting trace session or start a new one if no header was present.
    This means logging via the MDK will be able to trace requests across multiple servers so long as the HTTP client includes the appropriate ``X-MDK-CONTEXT`` header.
 3. Provide access to a corresponding MDK ``Session`` object to enable logging, discovery and other MDK functionality form within your web application.
+4. If appropriately configured, propagate a session timeout with the session context, allowing different servers to cooperate in enforcing a global timeout.

 .. contents:: Integrations
    :local: